The 2023 Annual Meeting is Powered by Whova — Registered Attendees, Login now to launch your meeting experience!

 COVID 19 – Your health and safety is our top priority!

 Local conditions and safety guidelines are constantly evolving.
 We are closely monitoring the current federal and local COVID-19 guidelines for in-person gatherings and travel restrictions,.
 As of today, there are no vaccination requirements or mask requirements in Riverside County, the site of the conference.
-Even though masks are not required, they are recommended.
+Even though masks are not required, they are strongly recommended.
+We will be emailing participants ahead of the meeting to encourage them to take daily Covid tests each morning of the meeting as well.

 Please do not attend the meeting in-person if you have recently tested positive for Covid-19 and please follow the CDC isolation procedures until you are no longer infectious.
 If you are unable to attend the annual meeting because you test positive for COVID-19, you can switch between virtual participation or in-person participation at any time.
 All participants, regardless of whether they are participating virtually or in-person, will have access to the recordings of the conference for up to 3-months after the conference.